Transvulcania by UTMB returns this weekend after a three-year-absence, with organisers promising the event will be stronger than ever.

 How to qualify and enter the Transvulcania by UTMB

-Runners must be aged 20 or over to enter the longer two races, or 16 plus for the half marathon.
+Runners must be aged 20 or over to enter the three longer races, with ‘El Roque Promesas’ a 28km edition specifically for 16 to 19-year-olds.

-In order to enter the ultra or marathon race, runners must have a valid UTMB index in the 50K, 100K or 100M category.
-Entries closed on October 1.
+In order to enter the main race or the ‘Volcanes’ event, runners must have a valid UTMB index in the 50K, 100K or 100M category.
+Entries closed on April 28.

-Completing the ultra marathon earns finishers three UTMB running stones, with two available for the marathon and one for the half marathon.
+Completing the ultra marathon earns finishers three UTMB running stones, with two available for the ‘Volcanes’ and one for ‘El Roque’.

 Transvulcania by UTMB records and past winners